CYC Limited – General Conditions of Hire Last updated – January 2019.

-Christian Youth Camps Ltd (CYC Ltd) seeks to put the Christian faith into practice through camping and conferencing ministries in an environment where people can personally experience Christian life and values, in harmony with the beliefs, principles and doctrines of the Christian Community Churches of Victoria and Tasmania.
+Christian Youth Camps Ltd (CYC Ltd) seeks to put the Christian faith into practice through camping and conferencing ministries in an environment where people can personally experience Christian life and values, in harmony with the beliefs, principles and doctrines of the Christian Community Churches in Victoria and Tasmania.

 - Christian Youth Camps manage a wide range of venues in Victoria (Australia), catering to hundreds of school, church, corporate, conference and other special interest groups throughout the year, as well as its own Holiday Camps and Leadership Development ministries.
-CYC was established by the Christian Community Churches of Victoria and Tasmania (CCCVaT) to manage its camping and conference facilities and properties, in furtherance of the objects and purposes of the CCCVaT, including Adanac CYC, Phillip Island Adventure Resort, CYC The Island, City CYC, and Forest Edge CYC.
+CYC was established by the Christian Community Churches in Victoria and Tasmania (CCCVaT) to manage its camping and conference facilities and properties, in furtherance of the objects and purposes of the CCCVaT, including Adanac CYC, Phillip Island Adventure Resort, CYC The Island, City CYC, and Forest Edge CYC.

-- While it is appreciated that not every group who uses the campsites will share the Christian beliefs of Christian Youth Camps (CYC), all users are expected while attending the campsites to show respect for those beliefs and to avoid conduct and not permit activities (including seminars, conferences, workshops and speeches) during the time at CYC that are inconsistent with those beliefs.
+- While it is appreciated that not every group who uses the campsites will share the Christian beliefs of Christian Youth Camps (CYC), all users are expected while attending the campsite to show respect for those beliefs and to avoid conduct and not permit activities (including seminars, conferences, workshops and speeches) during the time at CYC that are inconsistent with those beliefs.
 The General Manager of CYC Ltd maintains the right to refuse or cancel bookings, within the limits of the law, from any group whose activities are deemed to be inappropriate for our venues.

 - The Christian beliefs of CYC are set out in the Statement of Faith to which every member of CYC needs to subscribe and which appears here.
-In addition, CYC shares the beliefs, principles and doctrines of the Christian Brethren Trust and the Christian Community Churches of Victoria and Tasmania.
+In addition, CYC shares the beliefs, principles and doctrines of the Christian Brethren Trust and the Christian Community Churches in Victoria and Tasmania.
 A copy of CYC’s Statement of Faith may be obtained from the CYC head office, 1801 Phillip Island Rd, Cowes, Victoria +61 03 5952 2417.
 The website of CCCVaT contains its beliefs, principles and doctrines which can be found at www.cccvat.com.au.

 - Any person applying for a booking at a CYC campsite thereby agrees on behalf of all persons for whom the booking is sought that they will at all times while attending a CYC campsite respect the doctrines, beliefs and principles of CYC referred to above and will not, while attending a CYC campsite, engage in conduct nor permit activities (including seminars, conferences, workshops and speeches) inconsistent with those doctrines, beliefs or principles, and in addition will not injure the sensitivities of the members of the CCCVaT.